-We consider all The Camp Show personnel to be considered "mandated reporters."
-Thus, if you have reasonable cause to believe a child known to you in your professional or official capacity may be an abused child or a neglected child, you must immediately report or cause a report to be made to the local or state law enforcement agency.
+Among the "mandated reporters" under Illinois law are the "director or staff assistant of a ... recreational or athletic program or facility personnel."
+325 ILCS 5/4.
+We consider all CKAKC staff "mandated reporters."
+Thus, if you have reasonable cause to believe a child known to you in your professional or official capacity may be an abused child or a neglected child, you must immediately report or cause a report to be made to the Illinois Department of Children and Family Services.
+By "causing a report to be made," you may immediately inform the Camp Director, who shall take immediate and appropriate next steps to comply with the law and seek remedy to the problem.